ggkarabas/CS403-Project3/README.md

     return a * b
 ```

-This constraint not only documents the function's behavior but also catches potential errors early, reducing debugging time.

-This makes the function’s behavior more predictable and helps catch errors early.
+In the above example, the `multiply` function takes two parameters, both of which must be integers, and it returns an integer value.
+By enforcing these type annotations, DumPy helps document the intended behavior of the function and catch potential errors early in the development process.
+This can significantly reduce debugging time and make the code more reliable.

+Type safety is one of the core aspects of DumPy, and it helps in avoiding unexpected behaviors that might arise if incorrect types are passed to functions or assigned to variables.
+The explicit typing makes the behavior of functions more predictable, allowing developers to catch errors earlier in the development process and make debugging much easier.

 ## Working with Collections

-DumPy works well with lists and dictionaries, which you can create and modify easily:
+DumPy has robust support for working with collections, such as lists and dictionaries, which can be easily created and manipulated using simple, familiar syntax.

+For instance, here’s how you would create and work with lists and dictionaries in DumPy:

 ```dumpy
 # A list of colors